ShazJ/ArchesTerraform/README.md

 # Setup Environment

+## Prerequisites
+You must have the following installed locally to bootstrap this:
+GitHub CLI (gh --version to check)
+GCP CLI (gcloud version to check)
+Authenticate to both.

+## Bootstrap Terraform
+1. Update the /scrips/setup_tf config.env file with correct values
+2. Manually run /scripts/setup_tf/create_bootstrap_sa.sh.
+This will create BOOTSTRAP_SA_KEY and store as GitHub secret.
+3. Manually run Setup Terraform State Bucket (.github/workflows/setup-tf-state.yml) GitHub Action.
+This will create the service account needed for Terraform as well as the state bucket.

+## Terraform

+# Scribbles
 ## Github Secrets
 GCP_PROJECT_ID

-## Terraform State
-Create GCP_BOOTSTRAP_SA_KEY and store as GitHub secret.
-Manually run Setup Terraform State Bucket GitHub Action.
-The first run of the service account creation script will generate sa-tf-state-key.json.
-Add this key to GitHub Secrets as GCP_TF_STATE_SA_KEY.

-# Scribbles
 projectid-type-store-env-region
 e.g. crl-data-store-uat-eu-west-2